jakehlee/whi2018-interp-img-disc/README.md

 4. **Extract features** - Extract features from the images by using `DEMUD/scripts/cnn_feat_extraction/feat_csv.py`.
 The extracted features will be saved as a CSV, with the first column being the image name.

 Note: You will need to install Caffe and to specify the trained Caffe model from which the features will be extracted.
-We used Caffe's pre-trained network called `bvlc_reference_caffenet`.
+We used Caffe's pre-trained network called `bvlc_reference_caffenet` with a modified `deploy.prototxt`.
+The modified prototxt is available in this repository.

 5. **Run DEMUD on features** - Run DEMUD by adding the path to the feature CSV in `demud.config` at `floatdatafile` and running
 	`python demud.py -v --init-item=svd --k=50`